isabella232/journeys.en/help/using/building-journeys/wait.md

 You can also define a timezone and a condition if you want to restrict the wait to a certain population.

-You can use several waits with the same time configuration in parallel with a different but overlapping condition.
-For example, the condition of the first wait is “being a woman” and the condition of the second wait in parallel is “being a VIP”).
-The wait positioned above will be the one prioritized.
+Here is how waits are prioritized when you use several waits in parallel.
+If they have the same time configuration and a different but overlapping condition, the wait positioned above will be the one prioritized.
+For example, the condition of the first wait is “being a woman” and the condition of the second wait in parallel is “being a VIP”.
+The first wait activity will be prioritized

 Also note that if a 2 different timers are in parallel, the one occurring first will be prioritized, whatever its vertical position.
 For example, if a 1-hour timer is above and a 30-minutes timer is below, after 30 minutes, the 30-minutes timer will apply